rayinls/sts-1-to-2-card/README.md

 ## Disclaimer

 - All original content copyright belongs to **MegaCrit**.
-- This mod is a remake and port; all new code, scripts, and resource handling are original work by the author.
+This mod is a remake and port
-- Do not redistribute or integrate this mod without permission.

 ---